 Hi!
 The Hug Doctor here.

 I am so glad that you are visiting my profile and starting to explore what we can create together.
-Needless to say, I believe very deeply in the power of hugging and how The Hug and seeing through the lens of a hug can powerfully impact everything.
+Needless to say, I believe very deeply in the power of hugging and how The Hug and seeing our lives through the lens of a hug can powerfully impact everything.

 I hope that you will delve into your own profile and share your rich hugging experiences as a resource to future hugging members.